 NFL Win Totals Team by Team Breakdown for the 2022-23 NFL Season

-Here is a look at the challenges faced by all 32 NFL teams halfway through the 2022-23 season.
+Here is a look at the challenges faced by all 32 NFL teams going into the final game of the 2022-23 season.
 All NFL projected win totals are from FanDuel prior to Week 1.

 Baltimore Ravens (O/U 10.5 wins)

 In the first three games this season, Lamar Jackson had 10 touchdown passes and averaged 8.5 yards per pass attempt.
 In the eight games since, Jackson has seven touchdowns and averaged 6.3 yards per pass attempt.
 Was Rashod Bateman really that important at wide receiver, or were those early games the outliers?
 Either way, this team needs to start playing better and holding onto leads or it will lose the division to Cincinnati regardless of the Bengals having a much tougher schedule.
 The Ravens are struggling with Carolina and losing in Jacksonville the last two weeks.
 That does not bode well for the stretch run here.

 Buffalo Bills (O/U 11.5 wins) – Over Hit

 Thoughts and prayers to the Bills after Damar Hamlin suffered cardiac arrest on the field in Cincinnati on Monday night.
 He is doing better, but he remains in critical condition.
 The Bills are still expected to play the Patriots this Sunday with a chance for 13 wins after already securing their over, but the No. 1 seed they have worked hard for is still up for grabs.
 We are waiting to see what the NFL decides on the game with the Bengals.